gianfrancopapa/flutter-firebase-starter/README.md

 - Learn more: https://firebase.flutter.dev/docs/crashlytics/overview/

 Firebase Analytics:
-- To log an event, [predefined methods](https://pub.dev/documentation/firebase_analytics/latest/firebase_analytics/FirebaseAnalytics-class.html#instance-methods) can be used.
-There is also a method named `logEvent` which allows to log any custom event with custom values.
+- To log an event use [get_it](https://pub.dev/packages/get_it) service locator instance and get `AnalyticsService`.
+The `AnalyticsService` class has a method named `logEvent` which can be extended to add another analytics service other than Firebase.
 - After configuring Firebase Analytics correctly, it can take some minutes or some hours to show up the events in Analytics Dashboard of Firebase Console.
 To track the events nearly in rear-time, [DebugView](https://firebase.google.com/docs/analytics/debugview) can be used.
 - Flutter package: https://pub.dev/packages/firebase_analytics
 - Learn more: https://firebase.flutter.dev/docs/analytics/overview